• Follow us on social media

 Treatment approach 2

-The second PROTO treatment approach involves special exercise training that patients at risk of knee joint arthrosis after anterior cruciate ligament surgery can do at home.
+The second PROTO treatment approach involves special exercise training that patients at risk of knee OA after anterior cruciate ligament surgery can do at home.
 The first step is to identify patients who exhibit an abnormal gait pattern after surgery, which can subsequently lead to the development of osteoarthritis of the knee joint.
-This gait analysis was carried out in a specially equipped movement laboratory at Charité Berlin.
-The affected patients were then offered the opportunity to take part in a newly developed training programme, which is carried out at home using digital aids.
-Sensors are attached to the leg and connected to an app via the smartphone during training, which provides feedback on the exercises and shows how they are being performed correctly.
-The aim is to permanently correct the deviating movement patterns in order to prevent the development of osteoarthritis in the knee.
+This gait analysis is carried out in a specially equipped movement laboratory at the Julius-Wolff-Institut, Charité – Universitätsmedizin Berlin.
+The affected patients are then offered the opportunity to take part in a newly developed training programme, which is carried out at home using a dedicated app and wearable sensors.
+During training, sensors attached to the leg transmit data to a smartphone app, which provides real-time feedback on exercise execution and technique.
+The aim is to permanently correct abnormal movement patterns in order to prevent the development of osteoarthritis in the knee.

 How the KTEC’s App works